jembi/JeMPI/documentation/ui-user-guide.md

 **Refine search options**

-This option is used when you want to extend the search criteria in order to search for possible candidate golden records.
+This option is used when you want to extend the search criteria to search for possible candidate golden records.

 **Refine search**